Pūrākau

 Accountability Deficit

 Through the Integrated Data Infrastructure, the SIA demands transparency from whānau Māori.
-It integrates data across agencies to build comprehensive profiles of individuals based on their involvement with police, benefits, health services, education, and child protection.
+It integrates data across agencies to build comprehensive profiles based on involvement with police, benefits, health services, education, and child protection.
 It links this data across generations.
-It stores it.
-It analyses it.
-It uses it to make decisions about the future.
-Whānau cannot access the full picture of what’s held about them, cannot correct inaccuracies, cannot see how agencies share their information, and cannot opt out.
+It stores it, analyses it, and uses it to make decisions about the future.
+Whānau cannot access the full picture of what is held about them, cannot correct inaccuracies, cannot see how agencies share their information, and cannot opt out.
 The surveillance is comprehensive, permanent, and unidirectional.

 What Predictive Risk Modelling the State Would Actually Look Like